algolia/instantsearch-android/docgen/src/getting-started.md

         android:layout_height="wrap_content"
         algolia:itemLayout="@layout/hits_item"/>
 ```

-Its `itemLayout` attribute specifies the layout that will be used to display each item of the results.
-This layout will contain a view for each attribute of our data that we want to display.
+The `itemLayout` attribute references a layout that will be used to display each item of the results.
+This layout will contain a `View` for each attribute of our data that we want to display.
-- Let's create a new layout called `hits_item.xml`:
+- Let's create a new layout called **`hits_item.xml`**:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"